 Interpretation of Breakeven Point and Margin of Safety

-- Breakeven point is a measure of sustenance, while the margin of safety is a measure of risk.
+- The breakeven point is a measure of sustenance, while the margin of safety is a measure of risk.

 - The lower the breakeven quantity, the better it is for the companies, while the higher the margin of safety, the better it is for the company.